iot-lab/iot-lab.github.io/docs/os/riot.md

 ## Compilation from IoT-LAB SSH frontend

-// Do we set ARMv7 by default on SSH frontends?
-{: .text-warning }

 With recent versions of RIOT (2018.01+), the default version of the GNU Toolchain for ARM (4.9) doesn't work.